-Here’s guidance from the National Weather Service, Federal Emergency Management Agency and the Center for Disease Control and Prevention to help you in case of severe winter storms in your area.
+Here’s guidance from the National Weather Service1, Federal Emergency Management Agency2 and the Center for Disease Control and Prevention3 to help you in case of severe winter storms in your area.

 - Know your area’s risk.
 Winter storms can leave communities without power for days.
-Monitor your local weather service to check if a winter storm is coming.
+Monitor your local weather service to check if a winter storm is expected.

 - Make a plan.
 Create a plan that includes the steps your family will take in response to a winter storm.
 This should include preparations for utility and power outages.